Who Was Edward Bernays?

 Life magazine once called Edward Bernays, “one of the 100 most influential Americans of the 20th century”, but that may be an understatement.

-You can read Propaganda by Bernays online here (or buy a copy of Propaganda and his other works from this affiliate link).
+You can read Propaganda by Bernays online here.
 His other works included aptly named titles like “Public Relations“, “Manipulating Public Opinion“, “Democratic Leadership in Total War“, “Psychological Blueprint for Peace“, and “The Engineering of Consent“… The theme should be clear to you by now.
 I strongly suggest you read his works if you want to understand the world you live in.

 TIP: See also, a modern work in the same genre by Noam Chomsky, A Propaganda Model Edward Herman & Noam Chomsky Excerpted from Manufacturing Consent, 1988.